 Cassava starch production in Africa is still very minor but increasing.

-Most starch utilizing industries import from the European countries and/or United States of America.
-However, a private sector interest does exist in several countries regarding future starch processing investments.
+Most starch utilizing industries import from the European countries and/or several countries regarding future starch processing investments.
 In Ghana the government has launched an ambitious President's Special Initiative (PSI) on cassava which is designed to develop the cassava starch industry to become a key contributor to Ghana's export revenue as well as a major vehicle for job creation and poverty reduction in rural communities.